CamronWalker/markdown-lds-scriptures/Doctrine and Covenants/D&C 5.md

 ###### 24
 24 Behold, I say unto him, he exalts himself and does not humble himself sufficiently before me; but if he will bow down before me, and humble himself in mighty prayer and faith, in the sincerity of his heart, then will I grant unto him a view of the things which he desires to see.
 ###### 25
-25 And then he shall say unto the people of this generation: Behold, I have seen the things which the Lord hath shown unto Joseph Smith, Jun., and I know of a surety that they are true, for I have seen them, for they have been shown unto me by the power of God and not of man.
+25 And then he shall say unto the people of this generation: Behold, I have seen the things which the Lord hath shown unto [[Joseph Smith, Jr|Joseph Smith, Jun]]., and I know of a surety that they are true, for I have seen them, for they have been shown unto me by the power of God and not of man.
 ###### 26
 26 And I the Lord command him, my servant Martin Harris, that he shall say no more unto them concerning these things, except he shall say: I have seen them, and they have been shown unto me by the power of God; and these are the words which he shall say.
 ###### 27